Install and use the HubSpot VS Code extension

 remote-file-system-upload

-• In the dialog box, select the file or folder you want to upload.
+• Select the file or folder that you want to upload to the account.

 remote-file-system-path-enter